Scottish Country Dancing Dictionary

 Baldovan village however, is no longer there having been substantially swallowed up in Dundee's later redevelopments, only now remembered in Baldovan Road, which runs from Strathmartine to Downfield.

-Recommended Music: Baldovan Strathspey composed by Betty Low, published in Baldovan Set Dances.
+Recommended music: Baldovan Strathspey composed by Betty Low, published in Baldovan Set Dances.

 Baldovan Set Dances, 1960